carello/ahs/README.md

 1) Query the healthscore of a Tenant in ACI.
 2) Send periodic updates (tenant healthscore) to an existing spark room.

 The app can run in a docker container or native.
 I suppose a container is better running in the background.
-Dockerfile included.
+Dockerfile included; comment out the call the python version as needed.

 Although I've coded the script to run only for 5 iterations for demonstrations purposes; the thought is it would run infinitely and send updates every 5 mins (or whatever interval you'd like).